-Please refer to the Important Notice document (available from the Download Center on the Haivision Support Portal) for the default login credentials.
+Please refer to the Important Notice (postcard included in the box or available from the Download Center on the Haivision Support Portal) for the default sign-in credentials.

 For security purposes, Haivision strongly advises you to change the default password for all accounts during initial configuration.